nus-cs2103-AY2425S1/ip/docs/README.md

 ### Clearing all Tasks: `clear`

-Use this command to add or update tag to a task.
+Use this command to clear all tasks from memory (as of now cannot be undone so be careful!)

 Command: `clear`